How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Small changes can then be applied to the new system to make it just perfect.

-All the while your staff can keep using both systems in their day-to-day operations.
+All the while, your staff can keep using both systems in their day-to-day operations.

 If something doesn’t work to their needs, then they can continue to use the original system while the configuration is adapted to the new environment.

 Once the new configuration is perfected, the whole team can make the switch.
-Only when the staff is completely satisfied the old configuration can be dismissed.
+Only when the staff is completely satisfied can the old configuration be dismissed.

 By building this flexibility into the transition, the migration is ultimately made far easier and safer.

-Before we discuss the actual implementation I want to share a couple of common Jira migration use cases that companies usually look for.
+Before we discuss the actual implementation, I want to share a couple of common Jira migration use cases that companies usually look for.

 Simply transferring your data from one Jira to another is not migration.
 It’s about ensuring your workflows, configurations, and teams can continue to operate without a hitch post-migration.